 Remind interfaith families that they are valued members of your congregation who contribute to its strength, and continue to learn from them to best meet their needs during the High Holy Days and beyond.

-Tema works in partnership with Jewish professionals, educators, clergy and lay leaders to help them develop the skills and tools they need to fully embrace interfaith couples and families.
-Before joining 18Doors, she was a synagogue professional, most recently as membership director of a large congregation, and completed a certificate in Interfaith Families Jewish Engagement at Hebrew College where she was a fellow.
+During her time at 18Doors, Tema worked in partnership with Jewish professionals, educators, clergy and lay leaders to help them develop the skills and tools they need to fully embrace interfaith couples and families.
+She currently works as the Director of Jewish Outreach and Partnerships at the ADL.